IRATI/demonstrator/README.md

 * NODE\_NAME is an identifier for a node, which can by any non-space character.
   Two or more node can be specified, separated by spaces.

+### 4.2 **dif** declarations

+A **dif** declaration is gives information about how a single node partecipates in a specific N-DIF.
+It is used to specify what N-1 (lower) DIFs are used by the node to partecipate in the N-DIF.

+Consequently, for each normal DIF there will be a separate **dif** declaration for each node taking part in that DIF.

+The syntax for the **dif** declaration is as follows:

+	dif DIF_NAME NODE_NAME LOWER_DIF_NAME...

+where

+* DIF\_NAME is the name of the N-DIF under specification.

+* NODE\_NAME is the name of the node that takes part in DIF\_NAME.

+* LOWER\_DIF\_NAME is the name of an N-1-DIF (either Shim or normal) which is used by NODE\_NAME to connect to its neighbors in the N-DIF.
+One or more N-1-DIFs can be specified, separated by space.
+Having more N-1-DIFs usually happens when a node has multiple neighbors.

 ###############################################################################